beepmo/bot-garden/README.md

 Please consult and document design decisions in [design-choices-url].

-Links/writeups for niche parts of the project can be found in [beep's work log].
+Links/writeups for niche parts of the project can be found in [beep's Obsidian work log].

 ## Thanks

 Botanical Garden for being amazing.

-(May I thank D. Mosquin, L. Hockley by name for providing data?)
+D. Mosquin, L. Hockley for providing directions and data.